-Many adults choose to partner together without a marriage certificate; entirely a personal choice with no judgment, however, the proper legal documents can help protect your partnership in the event of disentanglement or death.
+Many adults choose to partner together without a marriage certificate.
+This is entirely a personal choice with no judgment.
+However, the proper legal documents can help protect your partnership in the event of disentanglement or death.

 Unmarried couples, regardless of the length of the relationship are classified as unrelated individuals in the eyes of the law.
 Should either partner die without a will, all assets will be handed over to the next of kin.
-This can leave the assets that each of you helped pay for or accumulated during the years of your relationship extremely vulnerable.
+This can leave the assets that each of you helped pay for.
+Or also accumulated during the years of your relationship extremely vulnerable.

 According to the US Census Bureau, approximately 8 million unmarried couples live together.
 If you and your partner are one of the millions, you can take action today, and avoid jeopardizing your shared power of decision making.
-Estate planning and medical power of attorneys are essential for everyone, but for the unmarried couple, it becomes of utmost importance.
+Estate planning and medical power of attorneys are essential for everyone.
+However, for the unmarried couple, it becomes of utmost importance.

 Here are some documents you should consider to protect yourself.